(Google tradutor para o português ela)

 - The catenary suspension then is part of the rear mast, bent 90° where they come through the buildings.
 It’s possible to unmount all of this, nothing is glued

-- I cut a groove in the top of the overhead pantograph arm, to have it sit on the wire.
+- With a very fine and very sharp knife I carefully cut a groove in the top of the overhead pantograph arm, to have it sit on the wire.
+Carefully pull it off the roof and then carefully place it in a rubbered vice.
+Observe that the arm is painted, and you don’t want to spoil more than necessary of it.
+A magnifier lamp with light is handy at this stage.
 It seems like route 28 has a special trolley type requirement .
 The model’s arm has some flexibility that makes it press nicely against the 62 mm above ground wire:

 - The catenary overhead wire is 0.5 mm black carbon fibre rod that I found back at work when somebody had crashed a model airplane, helicopter or drone.
 I simply revealed more empty space in their waste bins.
 So much nice stuff left after these guys!
 I wasn’t able to find any steel wire that was stiff or straight enough, without any bends.
 The carbon wire is just perfect!
 By the way, I did find a company that would sell such carbon rods (here).
 But beware, the 0.5 mm carbon fibre rod does not fit into the 1.0 (0.5) mm microtube, they checked for me